LukeGrahamLandry/franca/devlog.md

   - can have types larger than 64k
   - don't need to feature detect the abitilty to detect features
   - string literal coerces to CStr

+//       i don't know what the socially acceptable way to make things thread safe is.
+//       are you supposed to just slap a mutex around it instead of trying to do a convoluted
+//       thing with atomics every time?
+//       It feels like haha i treat the list for each size class seperatly so
+//       you get less contention if the threads happen to want different sizes.
+//       but the whole array is gonna be on the same cache line so you get false
+//       sharing and it's the same as if you had a mutex around it anyway?
+//       i wonder if i could make a test that got faster by adding 128 bytes of padding
+//       between them, that would be pretty cool.
+//       but also if there's lots of contention then i've just created a spin lock again which isn't what you want.

 ## (Mar 1)